Your Complete Guide to CBD's Benefits for Anxiety

 Let's zero in on one kind of inflammation in the brain.

-This is basically the waste byproduct from using energy in our brain.
+This is basically the waste byproduct of using energy in our brains.

 Keep in mind that our brain uses the vast majority of our energy by body weight.

 It creates lots of ROS (or Reactive Oxygen Species).